 During the three months ended March 31, 2024, operating activities used \$9.3 million of cash, primarily resulting from a net loss of \$15.2 million, offset by changes in our operating assets and liabilities of \$2.9 million and non-cash charges of \$3.1 million.
 Non-cash charges primarily consisted of \$2.1 million change in fair value of the SAFE liabilities, \$0.4 million in depreciation and amortization expense, \$0.3 million in stock-based compensation expense, and \$0.3 million in non-cash lease expense.
-Net cash provided by changes in our operating assets and liabilities consisted primarily of a \$1.5 million increase in accounts payable, a \$1.4 million increase in accrued expenses and other current liabilities, and a \$0.3 million decrease in prepaid expenses and other current assets, partially offset by a \$0.3 million decrease in operating lease liabilities.
+Net cash provided by changes in our operating assets and liabilities consisted primarily of a \$1.5 million increase in accounts payable, a \$1.4 million increase in accrued expenses and other current liabilities.
+The increase in accrued expenses and other current liabilities and a \$0.3 million decrease in operating lease liabilities.
 The increase in accrued expenses and other current liabilities and accounts payable was primarily due to the timing of vendor and research partner payments and invoicing.
 The decrease in prepaid and other current assets was due to a reassessment of the tax benefit amount related to Australia.
 The decrease in operating lease liabilities was primarily due to the lease payments made during the three months ended March 31, 2024.